Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 These certifications ensure consumers can trust in product integrity.
 Ingredients are sourced from vetted growers through collaborative relationships.

 You should check for product testing.
 Such testing proves the herbal tea meets the legal requirements and the brand’s claims.
-Lab testing herbal tea can authenticate the supply chain and ensure your safety.
-If the ingredients are not listed with evidence of authenticity, why take any risk?
+In addition, lab testing herbal tea can authenticate the supply chain and ensure your safety.
+On the other hand, why take any risk if the ingredients are not listed with evidence of authenticity?

 Think Belladonna, Not Tomatoes